Sugarloaf Ridge Campground Review

 The Activities

-Right in front of our site was a paved loop which turned out to be a great spot for the kids to ride their bikes.
+The campground is a great spot for the kids to ride their bikes.

 Other than riding bikes, the primary activity we did while there was play in the creek.
 The kids really enjoyed playing with the stones in the water and trying to create paths of water to race their “boats.”
 They would find small pieces of bark and put them in the water like a boat and when the boat got stuck they would adjust that part of the water.
 This kept them occupied for hours.